 You can take in the views or watch the seals, if you are feeling more energetic there are a few paths up the smaller of the two Ormes.
 The patch meanders in places and can be quite steep in some areas, particularly at the start which is quite an ascent but is quickly over.

 On the way up the Orme there is plenty to look at with an abundance of butterfly species around in summer.
 You may catch a glimpse of the odd rabbit darting about and plenty of sheep.
 When you arrive the top there are spectacular panoramic views all round.
 You can see for miles, the Ilse of Man is visible on good days too.
 The best part is the full view it gives of Llandudno and the Great Orme.
 It’s the perfect spot to get some great pictures of this bustling Victorian town and it’s pier.

 Well worth a visit if you are in the area, parking is free too, either on the housing estate or at the Co-op.
-The housing estate is best due to the shorter walking distance, if you have the dogs use coop carpark.
+The housing estate has a shorter walking distance, if you have the dogs use coop carpark.
 They will certainly enjoy the extra walking time.